executors/executors/explanatory.md

 customization points `post` and `defer`.
 In such a situation, all three of these customization points have different semantics.

-\textcolor{red}{TODO:} Perhaps speculate about alternative approaches to blocking guarantees which would not suffer from the above problems

-## Querying Information about a Context's Execution Resources

-// TODO

-# Future Work
+## Envisioned Extensions

-We conclude with a brief survey of future work extending our proposal.
-Some of this work has already begun and there are others which we believe ought to be investigated.
+we conclude with a brief survey of future work extending our proposal. some of this work has already begun and there are others which we believe ought to be investigated.

-## `Future` Concept
+### `Future` Concept

 Our proposal depends upon the ability of executors to create future objects whose types differ from `std::future`.
 Such user-defined `std::future`-like